blobb3/SpaceBugInvasion/README.md

 ## Overview

-Space Bug Invasion is an ongoing project aimed at recreating the classic "Space Invaders" game using Python and Pygame.
-This project serves as an excellent exercise for learning object-oriented programming (OOP) in Python.
+Space Bug Invasion is an ongoing project using Python and Pygame.
+It serves as an excellent exercise for learning object-oriented programming (OOP) in Python.

 ## Features